mivulenelson/portifolio/README.md

 POFILE SUMMARY

 I am a motivated Ugandan cybersecurity professional and an aspiring computer security and digital forensics specialist.
 Currently awaiting graduation in November 2026, I have hands-on experience in ethical hacking, malware analysis, and cybersecurity research.
-As the Founder and CEO of NeumaOps, I am dedicated to building secure, scalable digital solutions and maintaining the highest standards of data integrity and confidentiality.
+As the Founder and CEO of NeumaCyber Operations, I am dedicated to building secure, scalable digital solutions and maintaining the highest standards of data integrity and confidentiality.

 KEY ACHIEVEMENTS